 - Bonus mission, try 30 Days of Automation in Testing challenge!

 Think back to that app on your phone and the software package in work from Task 1.
 It is estimated that the average user loses patience with a web page that doesn't load after 4 seconds.
 Now think about Black Friday sales or those concerts that sell out in 2 minutes.
 Have you ever been in an online queue for either of these?
-Load and performance testing can help the whole team to get an estimate of possible weakness in the product before it is released to customers.
+Load and performance testing can help the whole team to get an estimate of possible weaknesses in the product before it is released to customers.

 Performance testing aims to determine how responsive an application is under normal load conditions.
 Examples of questions that performance testing tries to answer are how long a transaction takes to complete or a page takes to load.
 It can help teams see if a site can handle the projected number of users.
 A performance test in a tool like Jmeter would keep the number of users at a normal level, where normal would be based on the requirements for the system.